azeng97/gym-pybullet-drones/README.md

+# Code for AA203 Project - Drone Reconnaissance Planning and Control using iLQR

+To run, follow setup instructions from gym-pybullet-drones repo.

+Then run `python3 examples/fly_ilqr.py`

 # NOTE
 This repository's `master` branch is actively developed, please `git pull` frequently and feel free to open new [issues](https://github.com/utiasDSL/gym-pybullet-drones/issues) for any undesired, unexpected, or (presumably) incorrect behavior.
 Thanks 🙏